Nataliaplm/Nataliaplm/README.md

 - 🔭 I’m currently working on **Various projects for FEM Coders P1**

-- 👯 I’m looking to collaborate on **Various projects for FEM Coders P1**

 - 👨‍💻 All of my projects are available at [https://github.com/nataliaplm](https://github.com/nataliaplm)

-- 💬 Ask me about **Fullstack Development Jr. in Factoria F5**

 - 📫 How to reach me **nataliapalomof@gmail.com**